devplayer0/fyp/report.md

 ### Tracing

-Tracing a program involves logging in detail each execution of small blocks in a program, often as small as a single instruction [@profiling_tracing].
-This provides a lot of data that could potentially be used to measure performance.
 In its simplest form, a trace might contain a sequential list of memory addresses, each being the value of the program counter every time the CPU executed an instruction.
 With the original program, it would be possible to reconstruct the exact path the processor took.